Behind the scenes: Share prices for companies and exchange-traded funds (ETFs)

 There are two types of orders that you can place through Sharesies—market orders and limit orders.

-Market orders are typically used when investors want an order to be processed quickly and are willing to let the market decide the price.
+Market orders are typically used when investors are willing to let the market decide the price.
 When we place your order on the market, we check to see if there’s a buyer or seller at (or near) the last traded price for that share.
 If not, we try to get you the best available price, without causing any issues in the market.
 To do this, we look at things like the last traded price, market conditions, and availability of buyers or sellers.
 We make adjustments until we find a price to trade at within a limit that we set.
 You can read about this in our best price policy in Sharesies.